CLopMan/PL-practicaFinal/README.md

 # PL-practicaFinal
 This project aims to create a program that translates a subset of the C programming language to Forth, with Lisp serving as an intermediate language.
 It also accepts some embed code using the structure `//@<lisp code>` or `//@//@<forth code>`.

 The project was developed during several weeks.
-You can check the final programm in the "final" folder.
+You can check the final program in the "final" folder.

 Course: third (2023-2024)
 ## Requirements